gregkatz/gregkatz.github.io/_posts/2017-05-20-rust-emsccripten.markdown

 But what have you accomplished?
 Check out ```./target/asmjs-unknown-emscripten/debug/``` and you should find ```cvsolitaire.js``` waiting for you.

 ## Getting it running
-Earlier, you ran the js in node and let it print to console.
-That approach no longer works because the js needs to draw the graphics to an HTML canvas.
+Earlier, you ran the JS in node and let it print to console.
+That approach no longer works because the JS needs to draw the graphics to an HTML canvas.
 Fortunately, emscripten can generate the HTML automatically.
 Edit ```emcc_sdl``` to add a new output flag and also to tell emcc to optimize the build.
 (Note: this causes the compiler to output to the current directory.)

 Change ```emcc_sdl``` to read:
 {% highlight bash %}
 emcc "-s" "USE_SDL=2" "-o" "cvsolitaire.html" "-02" $@
 {% endhighlight %}

-Build again and you have HTML to go along with the js.
+Build again and you have HTML to go along with the JS.
 {% highlight bash %}
 cargo clean
 cargo build --target=asmjs-unknown-emscripten